elvisburrniku/Clientlly-Webpage/replit.md

-✓ Removed entire testimonials section including "Loved by businesses worldwide" heading ✓ Removed customer testimonials from Sarah Johnson, Maria Rodriguez, and David Chen ✓ Streamlined landing page for cleaner focus on core features and pricing
+✓ Removed entire testimonials section including "Loved by businesses worldwide" heading ✓ Removed customer testimonials from Sarah Johnson, Maria Rodriguez, and David Chen ✓ Streamlined landing page for cleaner focus on core features and pricing ✓ COMPLETED "Learn more" buttons removal (July 23, 2025) ✓ Removed all "Learn more" buttons from 12 feature cards in the features section ✓ Cleaned up feature cards design by removing external link navigation buttons ✓ Streamlined features section for better focus on core functionality descriptions

 ## System Architecture